lingtalfi/DocTools/README.md

 **generatedItems2Url** is the name of the most important array in DocTools.

-It's an array which contains all classes and methods used by your documentation, and their respective url.
+It's an array which contains all classes and methods used by your documentation, and their respective urls.

+It's used to convert a class name and/or method name to a link to the appropriate documentation page.

-So technically speaking, it contains a map of items => url.
+So technically speaking, it contains a map of item => url.

 An item can be either a class name or a long method name.
 A long method name has the following notation: